protonemedia/laravel-api-health/README.md

 php artisan make:checker GetIpAddressByHost
 ```

 There are two methods you need to fill.
 The `create` method is used as a factory to build and configure an instance of your checker.
-The `run` methods performs the check and must throw a `\Pbmedia\ApiHealth\Checkers\CheckerHasFailed` exception is something goes wrong.
+In this case it's quite simple but this the place to gather and configure your dependencies.
+The `run` methods performs the actual check and must throw a `\Pbmedia\ApiHealth\Checkers\CheckerHasFailed` exception if something goes wrong.
 Here is an example:

 ```php
 <?php